 In the early years of schooling, students have a natural curiosity about their world, and their desire to make sense of it provides a platform to construct and review their learning through interactions with others, experimentation, scaffolding, explicit teaching and practice and play in the classroom and beyond.
 This helps them make sense of a world that is outside their immediate experience, as they connect new knowledge with what they already know or believe.
 This also provides an opportunity to challenge what they know or believe.

 The Religion Curriculum enables students in Prep to Year 2 to learn about Jesus’ life as a Jew, his family and friends and his teachings and actions.
-They learn about God’s loving relationship with people and all of creation, and the many ways in which communities of believers nurture their loving relationship with God, others and with all of creation.
+They learn about God’s loving relationship with people and all of creation, and the many ways in which communities of believers nurture their loving relationship with God, others and all of creation.

 During these years of schooling, students begin to understand and appreciate different points of view as they move from an identity centred on the family to a wider world of relationships.
 They draw on their growing experience of family, school and the wider community to develop their understanding of the world and their relationships with others, past and present.
 Students increasingly look for and value learning they perceive as relevant, consistent with personal goals and leading to important outcomes.

 The Religion Curriculum enables students in Year 3 to Year 6 to develop their understanding of community and its significance for sharing and developing faith.
 They learn about the experiences of different communities, past and present and the many ways in which faith is lived out and celebrated in their lives.
 Students learn about the particular communities for whom the human authors of sacred texts shaped their writings.
-They learn about the relational nature of God as Trinity and the significance of Jesus’ law of love.
+They learn about the relational nature of God as a Trinity and the significance of Jesus’ law of love.